Frantic rescue as toddler locked inside car at PaknSave, Silverdale

 He then left the child in the hands of supermarket staff.

-"They were onto it right away, they took it very seriously."
+"They were on to it right away, they took it very seriously."

 After doing his shopping he returned about 10 minutes later and the car was still there, unattended.

-A Foodstuffs spokeswoman confirmed the incident at the store this afternoon but said the child was "absolutely fine" due to the quick actions of everyone involved.
+A Foodstuffs spokeswoman confirmed the incident at the store this afternoon, but said the child was "absolutely fine" due to the quick action of everyone involved.

 "We are aware of an incident at one of our stores where a child has been left briefly unattended in a hot car.